-These jars are beautiful and a great way to demonstrate the different zones of our ocean!
-It’s because of activities like this one that I save all my old pasta sauce jars!
+These jars are beautiful and a great way to demonstrate the different zones of our ocean for another Earth Day science project this spring.
+I save all of my old pasta jars for this type of experiment.

 Spring is a great time to get outside for nature-based science experiments and STEM activities!
 Earth science has always been one of my favorite topics to cover.
-There’s so many great activities to inspire kids to appreciate and protect our earth.
+There are so many great activities to inspire kids to appreciate and protect our earth.

 Want more?
 Make the most of every science experiment at home or in the classroom with our free scientific method worksheet.